Arasatchi: Plot

-Brammanadham (Anandaraj), a lawyer who argues for rapists and murderers, is killed by a cricket ball hit by Siddharth (Arjun).
-Siddharth is a GM of a five-star hotel owned by S. Ve.
-Shekher.
-Shekher's daughter is Lara (Lara Dutta), who is introduced with a song.
-She comes from abroad to join her father's hotel, but only as a trainee under the macho Siddharth.
-Within no time, Lara is in love with Siddharth.
+Brammanadham, a lawyer who defends rapists and murderers, is killed by a cricket ball hit by Siddharth.
+Siddharth is the General Manager of a five-star hotel owned by Rajesh.
+Rajesh's daughter, Lara, returns from abroad to join her father's hotel, but only as a trainee under the macho Siddharth.
+Soon, Lara falls in love with Siddharth.

-It is now time for duets.
-Lara's friend Prakash (Karan) is a campaigner of public cause.
-His efforts lead to a brothel raid and a minister getting arrested.
-The minister's goons bump off Prakash, and Siddharth is an eyewitness.
-Siddharth refuses to testify, and Lara walks out on him.
-Janakiraman (Charan Raj) pleads for the killer and lets him off.
-Siddharth bumps off Janakiraman.
-Major Vishwanath (Nassar), a military officer, is a witness to the murder.
-He even postpones his heart operation until the killer is nabbed.
-Siddharth now tells his story of why he is on a hunt of the lawyers who plead for the bad guys.
-Vishwanath gives up his mission.
+The time for duets begins.
+Lara's friend, Prakash, is a public cause campaigner.
+His efforts lead to a raid on a brothel, resulting in a minister's arrest.
+The minister's goons attack Prakash, and Siddharth witnesses the crime.
+However, Siddharth refuses to testify, prompting Lara to leave him.
+Janakiraman defends the killer and gets him acquitted.
+Siddharth then kills Janakiraman.
+Major Vishwanath, a military officer, witnesses the murder and postpones his heart surgery to ensure the killer is caught.
+Siddharth now explains why he is targeting lawyers who defend criminals.
+Vishwanath ultimately abandons his mission.

-Next, Karunakaran (Devan) takes a brief for a rapist, and he too is killed.
-Next is the turn of advocate Ashok Mehta (Raghuvaran), who comes from Delhi.
-The surprise element is that Ashok is Siddharth's brother-in-law; Ashok's wife is Siddharth's long-lost sister.
-Now, the brother-sister sentiment comes into play.
+Next, Karunakaran defends a rapist, and he is also killed.
+The turn then comes for advocate Ashok Mehta, who arrives from Delhi.
+The twist is that Ashok is Siddharth's brother-in-law, as Ashok's wife is Siddharth's long-lost sister.
+The story now shifts to the brother-sister relationship.

-Finally, the story ends with Ashok being shot dead by Siddharth in the court premises.
-The police opens fire, and bystanders form a human wall and get shot at.
-Siddharth tells the TV crew about how his mission has spread to the masses.
+In the end, Ashok is shot dead by Siddharth on the court premises.
+The police open fire, and bystanders form a human wall and are shot.
+Siddharth tells the TV crew how his mission has now spread to the masses.